Patrick Stewart May Not Be Done With Professor X After All

 In response, Patrick said he would “absolutely, 100 percent” take him up on a Professor X spot on Legion.
 There’s just one hitch.
 It’s up to Stevens to convince Legion showrunner, Noah Hawley, to make this Marvel collaboration come to fruition.

-It’s a little known fact, except for devout followers of the Legion comic books, that David Haller is the son of Charles Xavier, so even a brief cameo by Patrick Stewart would be a momentous event for the Marvel television series.
+It’s a little-known fact, except for devout followers of the Legion comic books, that David Haller is the son of Charles Xavier, so even a brief cameo by Patrick Stewart would be a momentous event for the Marvel television series.
 There are also plans, shared by both Hawley and Stevens, to divulge the truth about David’s parentage in a future episode of Legion, so having Patrick Stewart on hand for that episode might make for an even more thrilling reveal.

 Logan Star Patrick Stewart Reflects On A Lifetime As Professor X